MarkGotham/Hauptstimme/docs/score_design.md

 # Hauptstimme: Score design choices

-- Minimal deviations from MuseScore defaults
+- Minimal deviations from MuseScore defaults (manual edits do not convert)
 - Most systematic changes as defined in the `.mss` style sheet:
   - Justify full page.
   - All present instruments showing at all times (none hidden).